Lolle2000la/Image-Sort/README.md

 ![Screenshot from the user interface of Image Sort](./Image-Sort-Screenshot.png)

 ## How to use

+> The central philosophy behind Image Sort's design is speed.
+For that reason the ideal way to use this app is not to leave the keyboard.
+However, you can of course use the app in any way you wish and ideally it should still help you.

+When you open the app, you are presented with your pictures folder already being open.
+When you want to open another folder, open it by pressing the "Open folder" button or the 'O' key.

+### Central workflow

+On the left you have your folders.
+It's a tree, so you can access all your sub-folders.
+You can also pin folders, either the selected one ("Pin selected") or a manually picked one  ("Pin"), making them easier to access, but also making it possible to f.e. sort images from one folder into others on other disks.

-1. Open the app, select a folder to sort and finished.
-The app will now show you the images one by one for you.
-You must then choose the folder you want the image to sort into (subfolders of the selected folder) and press the move button.
-You can also skip the image if you don't want to move it.
+Then, select an image and choose whether you want to move the image to the selected folder or want to delete (move to recycle bin) it.

+But maybe you accidentally delete or move an image and think 'Oh, why did I do that?
+Can I undo this?'.
+Yes, you can.
+Simply press undo.
+You would not believe how much of a pain this is to achieve for the recycle bin.
+But it was worth it.

-2. If you want to you can use the keyboard allone for all the tasks:
+2. If you want to you can use the keyboard alone for all the tasks:
    #### The important stuff
    * F2 for selecting the folder
    * F3 to create a new folder